abdulmaguideissa/DesignPatterns/README.md

 # DesignPatterns
-Coursera Design Patterns from Univeristy of Alberta
+* Design Patterns by Univeristy of Alberta - Coursera.